 apictl mg login dev -u <AUTHORIZED_USER_USERNAME> -p <USER_PASSWORD> -k

 apictl mg login dev -u admin -p admin -k

-To communicate via https without skipping SSL verification (without -k flag), add the cert of Choreo Connect into
+-kto avoid the SSL verification with Choreo Connect.
+To communicate via HTTPS without skipping the SSL verification (without -k flag), add the cert of Choreo Connect into

 apictl mg deploy api -f <PROJRECT_NAME> -e <ENVIRONMENT_NAME> -k